 No, you cannot.
 This is not a powerplay, but an issue of safety, both for yourself, and for the contractors working on your home.
 As your home is being built, it’s considered a workplace, and as such, safety constrictions apply to everyone on site.

-6. What kind of new home warranty is offered in Alberta?
+6. What kind of new home warranty is offered?

 Here’s the Alberta New Home Warranty Program breakdown.
 It’s a program that gives homeowners resources, accountability, and most importantly, peace of mind.